 Who are these specific young people?
 Will they be rising stars in 2017?
 Why is there a shooting star in the center?
 Strange card.

-The tarot is known by all yet it conceals, in plain sight, knowledge that has been hidden from the ‘profane’ for centuries.
+The tarot is known by all yet it conceals, in plain sight, a knowledge that has been hidden from the ‘profane’ for centuries.
 The Economist’s tarot cover accomplishes the same goal: It is published across the world yet its true meaning will only be fully understood by few.

 The cover was heavily inspired by the tarot deck created by A.E Waite, a prominent occultist and founder of secret societies.
 By referring to this specific deck and by using its very hermetic symbolism, The Economist is pointing towards the true philosophy of those ruling the world.